valvolt/storiz/README.md

 [FIXED] - The current version uses 'name' for storing required object and 'value' for storing the target tile when clicking on a <button>.
 This <button> should be replaced by something more free-form with dedicated tags (using name and value for this is ugly).

 ## KNOWN BUGS & LIMITATIONS

-- only one 'required' item at the moment, should be replaced by an array

 - There is no error message in case a non-implemented tile is being chosen